vchat-meme-blip/betmirror/ARCHITECTURE.md

 ### Core Components
 1.  **Frontend (React/Vite):** The command center.
 Users connect wallets, bridge funds, and configure risk profiles.
-2.  **Trading Wallets (EOA):** Dedicated Ethereum addresses generated for specific trading sessions.
+2.  **Trading Wallets (Gnosis Safe):** Dedicated Smart Contracts (Proxy Wallets) deployed on Polygon.
+They hold the funds and positions.
-3.  **Bot Server (Node.js):** A high-frequency engine that monitors the blockchain and executes trades.
+3.  **Bot Server (Node.js):** A high-frequency engine that monitors the blockchain and executes trades by signing instructions for the Safes.
 4.  **Database (MongoDB Atlas):** Persistent storage for user state, trade history, and **AES-256 Encrypted** keys.

 ---